Sukeban: Appearance and other signifiers

 The common signifiers of sukeban include brightly-dyed or permed hair, in colours of either blonde or light brown.
-Members of sukeban also modify their school uniform by wearing coloured socks, rolling up their sleeves and lengthening their skirt, which are sometimes decorated with gang-affiliated symbols, kanji and/or slogans.
+Members of sukeban also modified their school uniform by wearing coloured socks, rolling up their sleeves and lengthening their skirt, which were sometimes decorated with gang-affiliated symbols, kanji and/or slogans.
 The long skirts were a rejection of the popularity of the miniskirt, which had become popular in the 1960s during the sexual revolution.
 Though their skirts were long, sukeban often cut their shirts to expose their midriffs.
 Converse sneakers were also another addition, and their clothes often had handmade modifications, including badges and buttons.
 They wore very little make-up and sported thin eyebrows.
 Adding to these features, sukeban usually wore surgical masks, and often carried with them razor blades, bamboo swords and chains, which could be concealed under their skirts.

+The style of the sukeban have been interpreted as a rebellion against traditional gender norms, sexism, and the objectification of women, while, more specifically, the length of their skirts has been read as a reaction to the sexual revolution.